CAPE TOWN, ZULULAND-HLUHLUWE NATIONAL PARK, ESWATINI, KRUGER NATIONAL PARK, AND SOWETO

 You must be in possession of a passport valid for at least 6 months after the date of travel.
 All visitors are required by the South African immigration authorities to have a minimum of two consecutive blank visa entry pages in their passport.
 Insufficient pages in the passport normally results in denied boarding or denial of entry upon arrival, and the person is likely to be detained pending return to their country of origin.
 Visa is not required for U.S. passport holders.
-Non-U.S. citizens should check with the respective consulates as to the most current visa requirements to all their travel destinations.
+Non-US citizens should check with the South Africa and Kingdom of eSwatini consulates as to the most current visa requirements.
 Please remember that it is your responsibility to obtain the necessary travel documents before the trip.

 If you are taking the Victoria Falls extension, you will need a Zimbabwe visa.
 U.S. and Canadian citizens can obtain the visa on arrival at the Victoria Falls airport.
 U.S. citizens will pay a fee of $30 in U.S. dollars (cash) for single entry visa.
 If you are planning to join the Chobe optional excursion to Botswana, you’ll need a double entry visa, which is $45.
 Canadian passport holders’ single-entry visa fee to Zimbabwe is $75 and if taking the full-day Chobe optional trip, an additional fee of $75 applies to reenter Zimbabwe. smarTours recommends you have the exact amount in cash as it can be difficult to get change.
 Passport holders of other countries need to check with the Zimbabwe embassy before departure about visa requirements.
 Visa fees & regulations are subject to change.